arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Class_Hierarchy.md

 #### Mathematical Helper Methods

-The ClosureValueProvider includes built-in mathematical helper methods that can be used within closures for computed values:
+The closure_value includes built-in mathematical helper methods that can be used within closures for computed values:

 | Method | Description | Parameters | Return Type | Example |
 |--------|-------------|------------|-------------|---------|